aspose-total/Aspose.Total-Products/total/en/net/conversion/dotm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOTM to DIF or Online App" h2="Export DOTM to DIF via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include DOTM to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities that make it easy to create powerful applications.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOTM to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to DIF.
+The process of converting DOTM to DIF is simple and straightforward.
+It can be done in two steps.
+Firstly, using Aspose.Words for .NET, you can export DOTM to HTML.
+This component provides a wide range of features and capabilities that make it easy to convert DOTM to HTML.
+It supports a variety of formats, including DOC, DOCX, DOT, DOTM, DOTX, RTF, HTML, MHTML, ODT, and TXT.

+Once the DOTM file is converted to HTML, you can use Aspose.Cells for .NET to convert the HTML to DIF.
+This component provides a powerful Spreadsheet Programming API that makes it easy to convert HTML to DIF.
+It supports a variety of formats, including XLS, XLSX, XLSB, XLSM, CSV, HTML, ODS, and PDF.

+Using Aspose.Total for .NET, you can quickly and easily convert DOTM to DIF.
+This suite of components provides a wide range of features and capabilities that make it easy to create powerful applications.
+It is a great choice for developers who need to include DOTM to DIF conversion feature within any .NET, C#, ASP.NET and VB.NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}